 From the deck of a Sydney Harbour ferry

-Heading to the west under the Sydney Harbour Bridge on a Darling Harbour, Balmain or Parramatta ferry will allow you to take a shot of both the Opera House and the Harbour Bridge.
+Heading west under the Sydney Harbour Bridge on a Darling Harbour, Balmain, or Parramatta ferry will allow you to take a shot of both the Opera House and the Harbour Bridge.

 From an Inner Harbour Ferry